Solicitors Professional Indemnity Insurance

 Market distribution is heavily dominated by brokers who arrange PII on behalf of almost all law firms, with only a small number of firms arranging cover direct with insurers.
 Like any market, you'll find the good, bad and ugly so if you want some good advice about which insurers are best suited for your firm, please contact us anytime.

 In England and Wales you can only buy professional indemnity insurance for solicitors from an insurer who has signed up to the SRA Participating Insurer Agreement.
-There are approximately 20 'Participating Insurers' signed up to underwrite solicitors' professional indemnity insurance but there is some churn each year with some insurers withdrawing and some new entrants.
+There are approximately 20 'Participating Insurers' signed up to underwrite solicitors' professional indemnity insurance, but some of these are not active and there is usually churn each year with some insurers withdrawing and some new entrants.

 Run-off insurance